 How do I enable external sharing for a specific site?

-Go to Active sites, select the site, click the "..." menu, then Sharing.
-You can set sharing to be more restrictive than the tenant level but not more permissive.
-To allow broader sharing, first adjust tenant-level settings under Policies > Sharing.
+You can set sharing settings to be more restrictive than the tenant level.
+However, you cannot make them more permissive.
+To enable broader sharing, first adjust the tenant-level settings under Policies > Sharing.

 SharePoint administration support